 Finally, the GCP symmetry is preserved by the vacuum if \eq{vevcond} is satisfied.
 The vevs are given by $v_a=(v_1,v_2 e^{i\xi})$, where $v_1$ and $v_2$ are positive and $\xi$ is determined by the scalar potential minimum condition [cf.~\eq{min3a}], $\Im(Y_{12}e^{i\xi})=0$, which yields $\sin(\theta_{12}+\xi)=0$, under the assumption that $Y_{12}\neq 0$ [cf.~footnote~\ref{fnwhy}].
 It then follows that $\theta_{12}+\xi=0~\text{mod}~\pi$, which demonstrates that \eq{vevcond} is indeed satisfied.
 That is, \beq = \,. \eeq

 In the GCP3 basis, $\lambda^\prime_5=\lambda^\prime_1-\lambda^\prime_3-\lambda^\prime_4$ is real and nonzero.
-Now, it is not immediately obvious that the softly-broken GCP3-symmetric 2HDM preserves a CP symmetry, since $\Im(\lambda_5^*[m_{12}^2]^2)\neq 0$, which implies that one cannot rephase the scalar doublet fields to remove the phase of $m_{12}^2$.
-Nevertheless, we know that CP is a symmetry of the softly-broken GCP3-symmetric scalar potential and vacuum since it corresponds to a softly-broken symmetric U(1)$\otimes\Pi_2$ scalar potential expressed in a different basis.
-Thus, it should be possible to explicitly construct the residual generalized CP transformation that preserves the softly-broken GCP3-symmetric scalar potential and vacuum by employing \eq{X-prime}, with $U$~given by \eq{you}.
+Now, it is not immediately obvious that the softly broken GCP3-symmetric 2HDM preserves a CP symmetry, since $\Im(\lambda_5^*[m_{12}^2]^2)\neq 0$, which implies that one cannot rephase the scalar doublet fields to remove the phase of $m_{12}^2$.
+Nevertheless, we know that CP is a symmetry of the softly broken GCP3-symmetric scalar potential and vacuum since it corresponds to a softly broken symmetric U(1)$\otimes\Pi_2$ scalar potential expressed in a different basis.
+Thus, it should be possible to explicitly construct the residual generalized CP transformation that preserves the softly broken GCP3-symmetric scalar potential and vacuum by employing \eq{X-prime}, with $U$~given by \eq{you}.
 Indeed, we will construct $X^\prime$ below and explicitly verify that \eqs{YZ-CPtransf}{vevcond} are satisfied when expressed in terms of the GCP3 basis parameters.

 \Eqs{you}{X-prime} yield,\footnote{In obtaining \eq{eX}, we have absorbed the phase $\phi$ [cf.~\eq{you}] into the definition of $\gamma^\prime$.} \beq e^{i\gamma^\prime}X^\prime=-ie^{i\gamma^\prime} , \eeq where $s_{12}\equiv\sin\theta_{12}$ and $c_{12}\equiv\cos\theta_{12}$.
 Using \eq{unprimed}, which we can rewrite as \beq Y_{12}=\Re Y^\prime_{12}+\half i(Y^\prime_{22}-Y_{11}^\prime)\,, \eeq it follows that \beq c_{12}=\frac{\Re Y^\prime_{12}}{\sqrt{\bigl(\Re Y^\prime_{12}\bigr)^2+\tfrac14(Y_{22}^\prime-Y_{11}^\prime)^2}}\,, \qquad\quad s_{12}=\frac{Y^\prime_{22}-Y^\prime_{11}}{2\sqrt{\bigl(\Re Y^\prime_{12}\bigr)^2+\tfrac14(Y_{22}^\prime-Y_{11}^\prime)^2}}\,. \eeq One can check that \eq{Y-CPtransf} is satisfied in the GCP3 basis by rewriting this equation as, \beq -